tardate/LittleArduinoProjects/README.md

-# 340 Little Electronics and Arduino Projects
+# 341 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/IxpandO](./BoldportClub/IxpandO) - an input/output expansion board based on Microchip's MCP23017, BoldportClub Project #16.
-Demo program covers digital output and interrupt-driven input.
+> Latest addition:sparkles: [UsbPowerSupplyKit](./Electronics101/Power/UsbPowerSupplyKit) - building a USB Wall Wart and taking a look at how they work (instead of taking them apart of having them blowing up).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like